Resources More Useful Links

 engineering may also offer short courses and seminars which are geared towards continuing

-education for those already working in the industry (good examples include the continuing
+education for those already working in the industry (good examples include the certificate

-For those interested in degreed Construction Management programs, the American
+For those interested in accredited Construction Management degree programs, the

-Council for Construction Education (ACCE) website makes it easy to locate ACCE
+Council for Construction Education (ACCE) website makes it easy to locate Associate,

-Master degree programs in the United States and Canada.
+Baccalaureate, and Master programs in the United States and Canada.

 For those more interested in degreed Engineering programs, the IEEE's